waveshaper-ai/ws-engine/README.md

 - `AudioModel.h`: Main interface for audio model processing

 ### `/lib/linux`
+### `/lib/windows`
+### `/lib/macos`
-Contains the WS inference engine binary for Linux platforms.
+Contains the WS inference engine binary for Linux / Windows / Macos platforms.
 This is the core component that performs the audio inference.

 ### `/examples/wav_processing`
 Example code demonstrating how to use the WS inference engine with WAV files.
 This serves as a practical guide for implementing the engine in your own applications.